veldtech/miki-bot/.github/README.md

       * *(e.g., helper_veld_201610 or helper_documentation_201610)*
 * Make your changes in the branch you have just created.
 * Commit those changes, and then push the branch to the remote git repository.
-* When changes are approved, and are ready for release, the branch will be merged into the **master** branch.
+* When changes are approved and are ready for release, the branch will be merged into the **master** branch.
   * *Note: The working branch at this time will be deleted from the repository.*

 ## Dependencies
-The following dependencies are mostly gotten from nuget, I'll link a github source repo otherwise.
+The following dependencies are mostly gotten from NuGet, I'll link a Github source repo otherwise.

 * Entity Framework 6.0
 * Discord.Net